alephdata/aleph/README.md

 ### Loading data from SQL databases

 ``aleph`` comes with a built-in method to import data from a SQL database, either by reading whole tables or the output of specific, pre-defined queries.
-In order to serve aleph's document pipeline, this process actually generates CSV files, which are then loaded into the system.
+In order to work with ``aleph's`` document pipeline, this process actually generates CSV files, which are then loaded into the system.

 To configure the ``crawlsql`` command, you must create a query specification as a YAML file.
 This will contain information regarding the database connection, source tables and queries and additional metadata.